 Here’s the catch, though, Ari: I would rather be dipped in rocket fuel and forced at gunpoint to train evil albino lab rats to play Tchaikovsky’s “Romance in F minor” on a baby-grand piano engulfed in flames than sell insurance.
 So insurance sales?
 That’s out.
 What I would be interested in, however, is some of this right here:

 That’s right, Ari: Jon Zal as the new Aflac duck.

 Don’t get me wrong: Gilbert Gottfried‘s great and all, but he’s gotta be like, what, 75 or 80, right?
 Let’s face it: you’re going to have to replace him sometime.
 Might as well get it over with now, especially when you have a talent like me waiting in the wings.
 (Get it?
 “Wings”?
 And there’s plenty more where that comedy gold came from, my friend.)

 When you and Glenn hook up for lunch, he can provide you with a copy of the list I sent to him, in which I set forth the perks that it would take for him to lure me into a life as a Financial Services Representative.
 I’ve not yet heard back from him, but it’s only been about 24 hours, so let’s just assume that he plans to meet my demands.
 My advice to you would be to use that list as a starting point, and then tell me what you can do to sweeten the pot.

-I don’t want to count my ducklings before they hatch, but I have a good feeling about this, Ari.
+I don’t want to count my ducklings before they hatch, Ari, but I have a good feeling about this.
 I hope to be quacking — I mean, working! — with you soon.
-(And I hope you like to laugh, Ari, because I’ve got a million duck puns for you!
-It’s like I was fucking born for this job!)
+(And I hope you like to laugh, Ari, because I’ve got a bazillion more duck puns for you!
+It’s like I was born for this job!)